Library Intern (Unpaid)

 As part of The Center, we run a Café & Bar nestled between our Bookstore and our event space.
 During the day the Café serves as a lively community space where writers work, kids read books, and friends catch up.
 In the evening we serve drinks and snacks to patrons attending our events and classes, as well as to our neighbors at large.

-The Center for Fiction is looking to hire a dynamic human to barista and bartend at the The Center’s bustling Bookstore, Café & Bar, and event space.
+Job Description: The Center for Fiction is looking to hire a dynamic human to barista and bartend at the The Center’s bustling Bookstore, Café & Bar, and event space.
 The Café features a selection of locally baked pastries, small bites, as well as a menu of craft cocktails and natural wine.
 This is a fun work environment and our main requirements include an interest in hospitality as well as literature, a passion for customer service, and a willingness to develop and learn new skills.
 Barista experience and Food Handler’s License are strongly preferred.
 Come make coffee and cocktails, all the while surrounded by books!

 - Passion for coffee